-Later, with the emergence of a 9-to-5 office life, wrist watches became ubiquitous.
-This eventually gave way to a more synchronized time — whether it was on quartz watches, digital clocks or cell-phones.
-The time-measurement devices and their true purpose have always had a product market fit.
+Later, with the emergence of 9-to-5 office life, wristwatches became ubiquitous.
+This eventually gave way to a more synchronized time — whether it was on quartz watches, digital clocks, or cell phones.
+The time-measurement devices and their true purpose have always had a product-market fit.

 And perhaps that is why I find Apple Watch and other so-called smartwatches, confounding.
 It is a topic I discussed with Ben Clymer (founder) and Stephen Pulvirent (Editor) of Hodinkee, a thriving community for horological enthusiasts.
 In this podcast, I pointed out that just because it is not as big as the iPhone, I don’t believe Apple Watch is a failure.

 Ben Bajarin, the principal analyst at Creative Strategies, a research group, estimates that Apple has sold 52.7 million watches and that is between $14 billion to $17 billion in revenues.
 Bajarin estimates that Apple can log anywhere between $10 billion to $15 billion a year from Apple Watch sales.
 That doesn’t sound like a failure.
 As Ben (Clymer) said, “It is a failure only relative to Apple’s other successes.”